atinfo/awesome-test-automation/java-test-automation.md

 * [AspectJ](https://eclipse.org/aspectj/) - Seamless aspect-oriented extension to the Java.
 AspectJ enables clean modularization of crosscutting concerns, such as error checking and handling, synchronization, context-sensitive behavior, performance optimizations, monitoring and logging, debugging support, and multi-object protocols.
 * [aShot](https://github.com/yandex-qatools/ashot) - WebDriver Screenshot utility.
 Take screenshots, crop, prettify, compare.
 * [rest-assured](https://code.google.com/p/rest-assured/) - Testing and validating REST services in Java is harder than in dynamic languages such as Ruby and Groovy.
 REST Assured brings the simplicity of using these languages into the Java domain.
+* [WireMock](http://wiremock.org/) is a flexible library for stubbing and mocking web services.
+Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.
+* [MockServer](http://www.mock-server.com/) can be used for mocking any system you integrate with via HTTP or HTTPS (i.e. services, web sites, etc).

 # Resources
 * [Thucydides libraries](http://thucydides.info/docs/thucydides-one-page/thucydides.html)